theandreibogdan/appimage-to-desktop-icon/README.md

 ## Desktop Environment Integration

-After installation, the application should appear in your applications menu.
-If it doesn't appear immediately:
+After installation or uninstallation, the changes should appear in your applications menu.
+If you don't see the changes immediately:

 1. Wait a few seconds for the desktop environment to refresh
 2. Log out and log back in